UIC Entrepreneurial Support Program

 - Applied for SBIR funding

-Walk-in opportunities to meet one-on-one with a business adviser.
-Clients are seen in 30-minute intervals on a first come, first serve basis.
+Virtual opportunities to meet one-on-one with a business adviser.
+Sign up at the link below.
 Any business topic is fair; in the past we have addressed:

 - Existing business plans